ClinVar Miner

 Genetics and Molecular Pathology, SA Pathology RCV003447545 SCV004175568 likely pathogenic Lynch syndrome 2021-06-15 criteria provided, single submitter clinical testing

-Invitae RCV003594010 SCV004312666 uncertain significance Hereditary nonpolyposis colorectal neoplasms 2024-01-10 criteria provided, single submitter clinical testing This sequence change replaces isoleucine, which is neutral and non-polar, with arginine, which is basic and polar, at codon 276 of the MLH1 protein (p.Ile276Arg).
+Labcorp Genetics (formerly Invitae), Labcorp RCV003594010 SCV004312666 pathogenic Hereditary nonpolyposis colorectal neoplasms 2024-11-18 criteria provided, single submitter clinical testing This sequence change replaces isoleucine, which is neutral and non-polar, with arginine, which is basic and polar, at codon 276 of the MLH1 protein (p.Ile276Arg).
 This variant is not present in population databases (gnomAD no frequency).
-This variant has not been reported in the literature in individuals affected with MLH1-related conditions.
+This missense change has been observed in individual(s) with clinical features of Lynch syndrome (external communication, internal data).
+It has also been observed to segregate with disease in related individuals.
 ClinVar contains an entry for this variant (Variation ID: 520540).
-Advanced modeling of protein sequence and biophysical properties (such as structural, functional, and spatial information, amino acid conservation, physicochemical variation, residue mobility, and thermodynamic stability) has been performed at Invitae for this missense variant, however the output from this modeling did not meet the statistical confidence thresholds required to predict the impact of this variant on MLH1 protein function.
+Invitae Evidence Modeling incorporating data from in vitro experimental studies (internal data) indicates that this missense variant is expected to disrupt MLH1 function with a positive predictive value of 95%.
 Experimental studies have shown that this missense change affects MLH1 function (PMID: 36054288).
-In summary, the available evidence is currently insufficient to determine the role of this variant in disease.
-Therefore, it has been classified as a Variant of Uncertain Significance.
+For these reasons, this variant has been classified as Pathogenic.

 The information on this website is not intended for direct diagnostic use or medical decision-making without review by a genetics professional.
 Individuals should not change their health behavior solely on the basis of information contained on this website.
 Neither the University of Utah nor the National Institutes of Health independently verfies the submitted information.
 If you have questions about the information contained on this website, please see a health care professional.